-3.3.1 The position of the Standards Commission with regard to vandalised or damaged posters is that if a poster is erected during the election period (25 March 2019 to 24 May 2019), it is regarded as having been used during the election period and must be accounted for as an election expense even if the poster falls down, is vandalised, etc. before polling day.
+3.3.1 The position of the Standards Commission with regard to vandalised or damaged posters is that if a poster is erected during the election period (xxxx March 2024 to xxxxx

+May 2024), it is regarded as having been used during the election period and must be accounted for as an election expense even if the poster falls down, is vandalised, etc. before polling day.
 The cost of replacing vandalised or damaged posters is also an election expense if the replacement posters are used during the election period.